 Winter can be a dangerous time for pets.
-From plunging temperatures to toxic chemicals, there are extra perils to beware.
+From plunging temperatures to toxic chemicals, there are extra perils to beware of.
 Let’s face it – when Jack Frost starts nipping at your nose, you can give him a swift kick in the sleigh bells by cranking the heat.
 Pets don’t have it so easy, so here are a few tips for you to follow to keep the pets in your life safe all winter long.

 - If it’s too nasty for you to be outside; it’s too nasty for your pet.
 Domestic pets don’t have inherent mechanisms to protect them from the elements any more than we do.
 Bring house pets inside and make sure livestock has adequate shelter from cold, wind, rain, ice and snow outside.